 Job Creation & Improving Business Climate

 Advances job creation and economic development in the Commonwealth with the establishment of three geographically distinct regions where resort casinos can be built.

-- Legislation: “Resolve Relating To The Tribal-State Compact Between The Mashpee Wampanoag Tribe And The Commonwealth Of Massachusetts”
+- Legislation: An Act Addressing the Tribal-State Compact Between the Mashpee Wampanoag Tribe and the Commonwealth of Massachusetts

 Increases economic development and create jobs in the Commonwealth's key sectors of innovation and infrastructure.

 - Legislation: House Bill 4352 “An Act Relative To Infrastructure Investment, Enhanced Competitiveness And Economic Growth In The Commonwealth”

 Provides $200 million in Chapter 90 funds to cities and towns to rebuild and repair local roads and bridges.

 - Legislation: House Bill 3324 "An Act Providing for the Municipal Road and Bridge Maintenance Needs of the Commonwealth"